alexdong/consilio/README.md

 # Consilio: AI-Facilitated Decision Making Assistant

-Consilio is a command-line tool that helps you make better decisions by simulating panel discussions with AI-generated expert perspectives.
+Consilio[^1] is a command-line tool that helps you make better decisions by simulating panel discussions with AI-generated expert perspectives.
 It's particularly useful for:
 - Complex decisions requiring multiple viewpoints
 - Brainstorming solutions to challenging problems
 - Strategic planning and analysis